Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 That being said, there is a very small percentage of people for whom this mouthguard might work.

-You can buy these at pharmacies and online on Amazon, like this one by Eirsty — a pack of 4 costs just $7.99 — but again, use it at your own risk.
+You can buy these online on Amazon, like this one by LORIOUS — a pack of 6 costs just $15.99 — but again, use it at your own risk.

 Conclusion